denmark111/Stocker/README.md

 Stocker is a real time stock news analyzer with AWS Comprehend integrated.
 It's purpose is to crawl stock info web pages and analyze various news article with machine learning.

+## Overview

 <p align="center">
     <img src="Misc/Stocker_Diag.png" />
 </p>

+As shown above, Stocker is consisted with 4 main parts.

+1. HTML Parsers

+    HTML Parsers takes raw HTML code and extract news articles.

+2. AWS Handler

+    AWS API is call from the main program and returns analysis result.

+3. Main Program

+    Manages all parsers and API.

+4. Web Server

+    Runs webapp and display analysis data with charts and wordcloud

 ### Supported stock news website